 There’s no sure way to become a scriptwriter.
 You only have to look at the varying careers of famous scriptwriters to learn that.
 Some might write a script in their early twenties that propels them to fame and success.
 However, some scriptwriters might toil away at many screenplays for years and years before hitting on the one that catches them a break.

 There’s no right or wrong way in building your career as a scriptwriter.
 However, there are steps that you can follow to make sure you’re on the right path.
 First for a scriptwriter is to…

 Obviously you can’t be a scriptwriter without writing.
 To some, wanting to be a scriptwriter might come from a desire for the prestige, success or intellectual label that comes with it.

 But if you don’t enjoy writing, what’s the point?
 You wouldn’t want to become a footballer without ever having kicked a ball.
-The only way to find this out is to write.
+The only way to find this out if you want to truly be a scriptwriter is to write.

-You might not even start out writing scripts but short stories, outlines or plays.
-Whatever you write, it’s important to try and get the feel of it.
-Build the muscle from your brain to your hand, helping translate the ideas in your head to words on the page.
+Whatever you write, as a budding scriptwriter it’s important to try and get the feel of it.
+In other words, build the muscle from your brain to your hand, helping translate the ideas in your head to words on the page.

 - If it’s your ideas that have propelled you to start writing but you feel you don’t yet have the language of scriptwriting yet, then writing an outline can be a great way of exercising your storytelling muscles.

 - You will learn the beats of crafting a beginning, middle and end as well as having a good framework to work from when you do start writing your script.